 ⚠️ Encryption and Single Log Out are not supported.

-It is strongly recommended to test the login procedure in the incognito mode of your browser.
-This way you keep the session in the standard window, allowing you to switch off the SSO authorization in case something is configured incorrectly.
-If you wish to set up a test account before enabling SSO on production, please request it with your Account Executive or reach out to the Support Team for assistance.
-Only those who configure SSO will be added to this test account.
+⚠️ We strongly recommend working with two windows open: test the login procedure in incognito mode while you keep the settings open in the standard browser window.
+This way you can easily switch off the SSO authorization in case something is configured incorrectly.
+If you wish to set up a test instance before enabling SSO on production, please reach out to the Support Team for assistance.

 - SAML Sign-in URL (in most cases it opens your Identity Provider's page where your end-users are to enter their credentials)

 - Public Key x.509 Certificate (issued by your Identity Provider)

 - All domains and subdomains allowed or required (ACME.com or ACME.dev.com) to authenticate via your SAML server